wsydney76/craft5-kitchensink/README.md

 * Set system timezone to Europe/Berlin
-* Use neutral names/@web alias for default site/site group
 * Use a single `.env.example` file for all environments
 * Use environment specific config settings to config/general.php, dependent on CRAFT_ENVIRONMENT variable
 * Added more config settings to config/general.php